+3. Driver Requirements: The following driver requirements will be enforced by the University Location Official.
+Driver requirements vary by type of driver.

+Infrequent Drivers

-- 3. Driver Requirements: The following driver requirements will be enforced by the Executive Official.
-Driver requirements vary by type of driver. - a.
-Infrequent Drivers - i.
-Infrequent Drivers must have a valid United States driver license for the class of Vehicle being operated and must have successfully completed any driver training/safety course required by Location or State/Federal law.
+- 1. Infrequent Drivers must have a valid United States license for the class of vehicle being operated and shall have successfully completed any driver training/safety course required by State/Federal law.
 Certain licenses or endorsements may be required for transporting minors.
-If the vehicle requires a Commercial Driver License (CDL) then the driver must possess a valid CDL with the appropriate endorsements for the type of Vehicle being operated. - ii.
-Infrequent Drivers of University-owned Vehicles must submit a Motor Vehicle Record (MVR) for evaluation by the Executive Officer and receive approval prior to driving a University-owned Vehicle.
-This process must be repeated annually or the driver must be enrolled in the Department of Motor Vehicles (DMV)'s Employer's Pull Notice (EPN) System. - iii.
-Check Rides may be conducted based upon the type of Vehicle driven and/or reported/observed unsafe driving behavior. - b.
+If the vehicle requires a Commercial Driver's License (CDL) then the driver must possess a valid CDL with the appropriate endorsements for the type of vehicle being operated.
+Please note that 15-passenger vans are not a University of California-authorized vehicle. - Infrequent Drivers of University owned vehicles must submit a Motor Vehicle Report (MVR) for evaluation by the University Location Official and receive approval prior to driving a University owned vehicle.
+This process must be repeated annually or the driver must be enrolled in the Department of Motor Vehicles (DMV)'s Employer's Pull Notice (EPN) System. - Check rides may be conducted based upon the type of vehicle driven and/or reported/observed unsafe driving behavior.

 Frequent Drivers

-- i.
-Frequent Drivers must have a valid United States license for the class of Vehicle being operated and shall have successfully completed any driver training/safety course required by the Location or State/Federal law.
+Frequent Drivers must have a valid United States license for the class of vehicle being operated and shall have successfully completed any driver training/safety course required by the campus or State/Federal law.
 Certain licenses or endorsements may be required for transporting minors.
-If the Vehicle requires a Commercial Driver License (CDL) then the driver must possess a valid CDL with the appropriate endorsements for the type of Vehicle being operated. - ii.
-Each University Location is required to enroll Frequent Drivers in the Department of Motor Vehicles (DMV)'s Employer's Pull Notice (EPN) System and evaluate the driving record in accordance with the Driving Standards (See Section III.D. below). - iii.
-Frequent Drivers shall be required to complete a University-approved Defensive Driving Course, in person or online, once every three years. - iv.
-Check Rides may be conducted based upon the type of Vehicle driven, an employee's MVR, and/or reported/observed unsafe driving behavior, and California DMV NOTS.
+If the vehicle requires a Commercial Driver's License (CDL) then the driver must possess a valid CDL with the appropriate endorsements for the type of vehicle being operated.
+Please note that 15-passenger vans are not a University of California-authorized vehicle.

+- 2. Each UC Location is required to enroll Frequent Drivers in the Department of Motor Vehicles (DMV)'s Employer's Pull Notice (EPN) System and evaluate the driving record in accordance with the Driving Standards. - Frequent Drivers shall be required to complete a University of Californiaapproved Defensive Driving Course, in person or online, once every three years. - 4.
+Check rides may be conducted based upon the type of vehicle driven, an employee's MVR, and/or reported/observed unsafe driving behavior, and California DMV NOTS.
-c.

 Occupational Drivers